Muhammad Ali in media and popular culture: Dance

 After Ali knocked-out German boxer Karl Mildenberger in 1966, there was a dance craze in Europe called "The Muhammad Ali Dance" which mimmicked Ali's footwork and punching stance to a swinging up-tempo beat.
 "The Muhammad Ali Dance" appeared in various teen dance television shows across Europe in 1966.

 Institutions

-Muhammad Ali Parkinson Center at the Barrow Neurological Institute in Phoenix, AZ—One of the world's largest dedicated Parkinson's Centers.
+Muhammad Ali Parkinson Center at the Barrow Neurological Institute in Phoenix, Arizona, is regarded as one of the largest and most comprehensive Parkinson’s treatment facilities in the country.

 Martial arts

 Martial artist and actor Bruce Lee was influenced by Ali, whose footwork he studied and incorporated into his own style while developing Jeet Kune Do in the 1960s.
 In turn, taekwondo fighter Jhoon Goo Rhee later taught Lee's AccuPunch, a non-telegraphed punch, to Ali while coaching him; Ali used the technique to knockout Richard Dunn in 1975.

 Muhammad Ali vs. Antonio Inoki, a 1976 match in Tokyo between Ali and Japanese professional wrestler Antonio Inoki (now Muhammad Hussain Inoki) in 1976, was the first high-profile bout between a professional boxer and professional wrestler.
 The fight played an important role in the history of mixed martial arts (MMA).
 In Japan, the match inspired Inoki's students Masakatsu Funaki and Minoru Suzuki to found Pancrase in 1993, which in turn inspired the foundation of Pride Fighting Championships in 1997.
 Pride was acquired by its rival Ultimate Fighting Championship (UFC) in 2007.